gimlet-io/gimlet-website/src/concepts/components.md

 Gimlet is a modular take on GitOps that brings an opinionated layer on top of the common GitOps tools.
 It eliminates much of the decisions you have to make and gets you a developer platform on top of Kubernetes.

-Gimlet CLI, GimletD and Gimlet Dash addresses the application configuration problem space.
+Gimlet CLI, GimletD and Gimlet Dash address the application configuration problem space.
 They were made to help developers wanting to deploy their own applications.

 Gimlet Stack is made for cluster admins to manage infrastructure components (ingress, logging, metrics etc) through a curated update stream.